roytang/blog/content/post/2008/08/transferring-files-to-n73-from-vista-using-bluetooth.md

 _

-Side note: After step 10, Vista seems to want to install drivers for the N73&#8230;but it doesn't seem to be necessary
+Side note: After step 10, Vista seems to want to install drivers for the N73... but it doesn't seem to be necessary

 _